tae-tae05/startup/README.md

 For this deliverable, I added backend points that receive project information and will return project information (once the database is implemented).
 - Node.js/Express HTTP service - done!
 - Static middleware for frontend - done!
-- Calls to third party endpoints - I have my site pull random facts that they displayed on the example project page whenever you refresh the page.
+- Calls to third party endpoints - I have my site pull random facts that they displayed on project information pages whenever you load into/refresh the page.
 - Backend service endpoints - Placeholders for login that stores the current user on the server.
-Endpoints for project information.
+Endpoints for stored projects.
+Projects are listed on the project page.
 - Front calls service endpoints - I did this using the fetch function.